Facelift Overview Syracuse

-Volume issues fall into 3 categories: Adding volume, repositioning volume, or both.
+Volume treatments fall into 3 categories: adding volume, repositioning volume, or both.

-Adding/restoring volume may use either “off the shelf” filler or your own tissue.
-“Off the shelf” fillers are convenient, but most are temporary, a result you “rent,” not own.
+Adding/restoring volume with injections is often called a “liquid facelift” and may use either off-the-shelf fillers or your own tissue.
+Off-the-shelf fillers are convenient, but most are temporary, a result you “rent,” not own.
 For scars, filler success depends on the ability to stretch the scar.
 If the scar is “stiff,” success is limited.
-Treating volume deficits require adequate support, otherwise the added volume may not give the desired result.
+Treating volume deficits requires adequate support; otherwise, the added volume may not give the desired result.

-The most common filler is hyaluronic acid (Restylane, Juverderm).
-Depending on the formulation, it last 3 to 18 months.
-Hyaluronic acid is the only filler that can be injected into your skin.
+The most common fillers are composed of hyaluronic acid (Restylane, Juverderm).
+Depending on the formulation, these fillers can last 3 to 18 months.

 Sculptra is a “natural” filler.
 The injected material is converted by your body to connective tissue.
 The results accumulate over time.
 Pro: Sculptra can be permanent.
 Con: The amount of volume created varies from patient to patient.

 Bellafill is a permanent filler, but it is a foreign body.
 Bellafill is a blend of PMMA microspheres and cow collagen.
 As the collagen is absorbed, your body “sees” the PMMA, and replaces the cow collagen with your collagen.
 While PMMA is a foreign body, it has a long history of being well tolerated.
 The cycle to your final volume result may take up to 4 months.